Demystifying Mergeability: Interpretable Properties to Predict Model Merging Success: Results

 \subsection{Stable Metrics}

-While we just showed that optimal metric weightings are method-dependent, we now examine whether certain metrics exhibit \emph{stable} predictive behavior across all merging methods.
-We define a stable metric as one whose average coefficient across the $20$ folds maintains a consistent sign across all four methods, indicating compatibility principles that transcend specific merging algorithms.
-To identify such metrics, we analyze the average coefficients $\bar{w}k$ over the $20$ LOTO folds for each method; metrics satisfying the sign-consistency criterion are reported in Table~\ref{tab:stable_features}.
+While we just showed that optimal metric weightings are method-dependent, we now examine whether certain metrics exhibit \emph{stable} predictive behavior across all merging methods \emph{and} architectures.
+We define a stable metric as one whose average LOTO coefficient maintains a consistent sign across all five methods on both ViT-B/16 and ViT-B/32 ($10$ model--method combinations), indicating mergeability principles that transcend specific merging algorithms and backbone sizes.
+To identify such metrics, we analyze the average coefficients $\bar{w}_k$ over the LOTO folds for each combination; stable metrics are reported in Table~\ref{tab:stable_features}.

-\textbf{Gradient Distance as a Consistent Indicator.} The most striking stable metric is \texttt{encoder gradient $L_2$ distance}, which carries a strong negative coefficient across all four methods (averaging $-23.3$).
-This indicates that \emph{models with similar encoder gradients merge better}, regardless of the merging algorithm.
-The encoder gradient captures how each model's loss responds to the encoder's representation; similarity in this response suggests that the models have learned compatible representations.
-Similarly, \texttt{input gradient $L_2$ distance} is also consistently negative (averaging $-21.4$), hinting that models with similar input gradients merge better.
-This metric measures the difference in how each model's loss responds to the input perturbations.
-This result is consistent with \citet{daheim2024model}, where merging failure is associated with gradient mismatch.
-Interestingly, while smaller $L_2$ distances enhance mergeability, cosine similarity and dot product present mixed results, suggesting that the role of angles between gradients is more subtle, as a smaller angle implies better alignment but also more interference, while orthogonal gradients are not aligned but interfere less.
+\textbf{Gradient Distance as a Consistent Indicator.} The most dominant stable metric is \texttt{encoder gradient $L_2$ distance}, which carries a strong negative coefficient across all methods and both architectures (averaging $-23.5 \times 10^{-3}$).
+This indicates that \emph{models with similar encoder gradients merge better}, regardless of the merging algorithm or backbone size.
+The encoder gradient captures how each model's loss responds to changes in the encoder's representations; similarity in this response suggests that the two models have learned compatible solutions.
+Complementing this, \texttt{encoder gradient cosine similarity} is stably positive (avg $+2.0 \times 10^{-3}$) and \texttt{input gradient cosine similarity} is stably positive (avg $+1.0 \times 10^{-3}$).
+Together, these three gradient-based stable metrics tell a consistent story: models whose gradient landscapes are both close in magnitude \emph{and} aligned in direction merge more reliably, a finding consistent with \citet{daheim2024model}, where merging failure is associated with gradient mismatch.

-\textbf{Subspace Alignment Promotes Compatibility.} Two subspace-based metrics show stable positive coefficients: \texttt{left subspace overlap top-k} and \texttt{interaction matrix overlap top-k}.
-These measure alignment between the principal directions modified by each task vector.
-The consistency of top-$k$ (rather than bottom-$k$) subspace metrics suggests that alignment in the most dominant directions, those capturing the largest weight displacements, matters more than the alignment of the least significant directions for mergeability.
-This corroborates the observations in TSV, where interference occurs primarily when tasks compete for the same high-impact parameter subspaces.